Well-posedness of minimal dRGT massive gravity: Well-posed formulation for the Minkowski background

 Returning to our first order system we now see that the challenge in understanding whether it remains well-posed as we deform away from the Minkowski background is the challenge of understanding the blocks associated to degenerate eigenvalues.
 If the perturbation of $\mat{M}_x$ introduces any off diagonal term into the upper triangular part of these blocks, then that deformed Jordan form will imply a lack of eigenvectors -- if that were the case then some eigenvectors on the Minkowski background would fail to remain eigenvectors when the system is deformed.
 A toy model for this situation is the matrix, $\left(

 \right)$ which for $\epsilon = 0$ has the two eigenvectors $(1,0)$ and $(0,1)$, but for any non-zero $\epsilon$ only has the first of these.

-A completely general analysis is very complicated and in this work we will argue that the theory remains well-posed in a generic neighbourhood of Minkowski spacetime.
 As we will discuss shortly, for a general background the 9-fold degeneracy of the wavemodes of the harmonic Einstein system is broken to a 6-fold degeneracy.
 We will term these the degenerate `wavemode' eigenvalues and eigenvectors.
 The 10 zero eigenvectors remain, and the degeneracy of the block involving $\lambda$ is broken if the auxiliary variables $\tilde{e}_{xy}$, $\tilde{e}_{yz}$, $\tilde{e}_{zx}$ are not equal to their counterpart physical vierbein components ${e}_{xy}$, ${e}_{yz}$, ${e}_{zx}$ but unbroken otherwise.
 This generic breaking can be straightforwardly seen analytically in special cases of backgrounds, and we discuss such an example background shortly.\footnote{It may also be confirmed by evaluating the Jordan form of $\mat{M}_x$ where the data of the background $\matvec{u}$ are simply given random numerical values (close to their Minkowski values).} However before we go on to discuss this eigenvalue splitting we will first show that the zero eigenvalues and vectors remain for a general background, as do those eigenvectors with eigenvalue $\pm \mu$, and further that there are always 6 degenerate eigenvalues and eigenvectors governed by the inverse metric.
 Then we consider a simple background which gives a generic splitting.
-Then following this we will go on to analyse the well-posedness near Minkowski spacetime.
+Then following this we will go on to analyse the well-posedness near Minkowski spacetime. \\